gilgardosh/conference-slack-form/prompt_plan.md

   - Add a small unit test for the `sanitizePreview` client function (mock fetch) and a smoke test for the `App` renders form.

 Acceptance:
-- `npm run dev` for the client opens a dev server and form renders.
+- `yarn run dev` for the client opens a dev server and form renders.
 - Clicking submit opens modal and modal shows text returned by `/api/sanitize-preview` (mocked in dev if needed).
 ```